owentsang2/eBaySoldPriceAnalysisTool/README.md

 # eBayPriceAnalysisTool

-This is a python script that provides data from eBay.
-It web scrapes ebay sold listings in the UK and saves the data into a .csv and prints data visuals for the user.
+This Python script scrapes sold auction listings from eBay UK, saves the data into a CSV file, and generates visualizations for analysis.

 ![plot 1](https://github.com/user-attachments/assets/ecedec19-dc7f-4762-9810-f75884655dee)